veitkal/wyrddrafts/README.md

 Here follows some specific things that are currently being worked on.

 ### DRIFTING DRAFTS
+- Fix export scaling
+- Set responsive init warp/weft count
--Add additional generators closer to the core ideas behind the app -Add a "delete last thread" for pattern repeat (ie to be able to mirror sections without duplicate threadings /\) -Add more ways of generating color patterns
+- Add additional generators closer to the core ideas behind the app
+- Add a "delete last thread" for pattern repeat (ie to be able to mirror sections without duplicate threadings /\)
+- Add more ways of generating color patterns
--Expand color pattern expression capabilities
+- Expand color pattern expression capabilities

 ### DRIFTING DRAFTS
 This whole app is very much a placeholder